nabla-containers/nabla-measurements/README.md

 The easiest way to replicate a test is to run commands of the form `./runtest.bash <RUNTIME> <CONTAINER> <OUTPUT_DIR>`.
-RUNTIME can currently be `runc` (default docker), `runnc` (nabla) or `runsc` (gvisor), and CONTAINER is one of those specified above.
+RUNTIME can currently be `runc` (default docker), `runnc` (nabla), `runsc` (gvisor), or `runsck` (gvisor in kvm mode), and CONTAINER is one of those specified above.
 Here are some examples:

     sudo ./runtest.bash runc node-express results/docker-node-express
     sudo ./runtest.bash runnc node-express results/nabla-node-express
     sudo ./runtest.bash runsc node-express results/gvisor-node-express
+    sudo ./runtest.bash runsck node-express results/gvisork-node-express

 We inform the Docker daemon of the alternate runtimes by adding them to `/etc/docker/daemon.json` (as also described in the `runnc`